agomezmoron/jenkins-simple-theme-ladrupalera/README.md

 ##Thanks to
 - [Simple Theme Plugin][jenkins-simple-theme] for the Simple Theme plugin
-- [La Drupalera][la-drupalera] for the the design inspiration and for making awesome products
+- [La Drupalera][la-drupalera] for the the design inspiration and for having an awesome team
 - [Francisco J. Javier Fernandez][jfernandez89]